10 Days in Vietnam: The Best 10 Day Vietnam Itinerary For First Timers

 The detailed itinerary below shows you where to stay in Vietnam in each of the cities on this itinerary but here I will give you a short highlight.
 These are the places I’ve stayed at in Vietnam since I’ve been a couple of times.

-10 Day Vietnam Itinerary From North to South
+10 Day Vietnam Itinerary

 Here is an overview of how to spend 10 days in Vietnam, then you will see the detailed day to day itinerary.
 This itinerary starts from the North in the capital city of Vietnam and moves down south.